 - Lifestyle modifications, including:

-- Routine screening for and management of common comorbidities and complications
+- Evaluation for and management of common comorbidities as indicated

-- Vaccinations in line with the ACIP immunization schedule, including influenza, hepatitis B, pneumococcal vaccines, and COVID-19
+- Vaccinations in line with the ACIP immunization schedule, including influenza, hepatitis B, pneumococcal vaccines, zoster vaccine, and COVID-19.

 Diabetes care should be patient-centered and comprehensive, including lifestyle modifications and assessment of psychosocial health.
 Consider and formulate a treatment plan together with the patient.